 Solar photovoltaics (PV) presents one solution.
 There are more individuals employed in the solar industry today than in the coal industry.
 Demand for solar is growing fast and unlike coal mining, solar creates employment in every corner of the nation.

-Though not directly triggered by low-income-specific solar programming, widespread adoption of solar generation may have the greatest impact in poor communities.
+Moreover, widespread adoption of solar generation elsewhere may also have a significant impact on poor communities.
 Nationally, power plants are disproportionately located near low-income communities.
 Air pollution is a contributing factor to asthma, a chronic problem among children growing up in poverty, and the other lung-related illnesses they will be more susceptible to in adulthood.

 Helping Low-Income Communities Experience the Power of Solar